iterative/dvc.org/content/docs/user-guide/contributing/docs.md

 We also use "emoji" symbols sparingly for visibility on certain notes.
 Mainly:

+- 📖 For notes that link to other related documentation
 - ⚠️ Warnings about possible problems related to DVC usage (similar to **Note!** and "Note that..." notes)
 - 💡 Useful tips related to external tools/integrations

-> Some other emojis currently in use here and there: ⚡🙏🐛⭐❗ (among others).
+> Some other emojis currently in use here and there: ⚡✅🙏🐛⭐❗ (among
+> others).